Category: ASA Men’s Major Fast Pitch

 NOTES

 Natural Laundry, Twin Falls, ID and Davis Beauty Shop, Mitchell, SD withdrew.
-People’s Jewelers, Toronto, Ontario went in place of Regina Merchants, Regina, Saskatchewan.
+Peoples Jewelers, Toronto, Ontario went in place of Regina Merchants, Regina, Saskatchewan.

 1938 ASA Men’s Major Fast Pitch Nationals

-1938 held at Chicago, Illinois.
+1938 held in Chicago, Illinois.

 Champion – Pohlar Café, Cincinnati, Ohio